Thomas Flack Trust Fund

-The Thomas Flack Fund for 2020/21 is now open to new applications.
-The deadline for applications is 30 September 2019.
+The Thomas Flack Fund for 2020/21 is now closed to new applications.
 Grant payments for revenue projects are made in April 2020.
 Grant payments for capital projects are made after April 2020 and on completion of your project and receipt of supplier invoices.

 How do I apply?